BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Applications to parabolic PDEs

-which contradicts \eqref{eq:neumann contradiction} and concludes the proof. \end{proof} \begin{remark} In view of Theorem \ref{thm:1/y viscosity} and its proof, the PDE can also be solved when $h$ is continuous, has polynomial growth and $h>0$ and when $b$ and $\mu$ are two continuous functions of linear growth such that the SDE \eqref{eq:ref sde} admits a unique solution in law.
-The arguments are similar to those of Theorem \ref{thm:1/y viscosity}. \end{remark}
+can also be solved when $h$ is continuous, has polynomial growth and $h>0$ and when $b$ and $\mu$ are two continuous functions of linear growth such that the SDE \eqref{eq:ref sde} admits a unique solution in law.
+The arguments are similar to those of Theorem \ref{thm:1/y viscosity} with minor modifications. \end{remark}